 The responsibility of a young carer is wide and varied.
 It can include:

 - Practical tasks, such as cooking, housework and shopping.

-- Physical care, such as helping someone out of bed.
+- Physical care, like helping someone out of bed.

-- Emotional support, such as talking to someone who is distressed.
+- Emotional support, including talking to someone who is distressed.

 - Personal care, such as helping someone dress.